In November we held our Active Aging workshop at our South Miami studio alongside a panel of experts.

 Small diet changes can make a huge difference to our wellbeing, and can even have an impact on preventing injury during a fall.
 Carla also shared her tips...

 If you’ve ever found yourself suffering from some form of back pain, you are certainly not alone.

-In industrialized countries, there are 60-70% incidence rate for non-specific low back pain according to World Health Organization.
+In industrialized countries, there is a 60-70% incidence rate for non-specific low back pain according to the World Health Organization.
 For many, they may feel that their back pain resolves itself for a short while, only to return again.
 For others, masking the pain with medications seems like the only option.
 But did you know that movement might just be your answer?

 Studies suggest that approximately one in two women and up to one in four men age 50 and older will break a bone due to osteoporosis, according to the National Osteoporosis Foundation.

 With over 50 million Americans suffering from low bone mass it is no wonder treating osteoporosis successfully has been at the forefront of the medical community over the last 5 years.
 One of the most common questions I get from new clients is “Does Pilates help with Osteoporosis?”
 There are quite a few Pilates exercises that specifically help with Osteoporosis!